lornasw93/xml-to-map/README.md

 ## However, I have... ✅
 * Integrated with Google Maps API
 * Used marker clusters
-* Used VueJS
+* Used VueJS (because very quick to get up and running)
-* Used very basic Bootstrap
+* Used very basic Bootstrap (basic styling purposes)

 ## In the future... 🔮
 ### Reading from the Database